Best Broker for German Investors

 How will the EU PFOF ban affect brokers in Germany?

 The EU PFOF ban took effect 30 June 2026, ending the Lang and Schwarz arrangement that used to power Trade Republic’s pricing — brokers used to receive rebates from market makers in exchange for routing orders.
-For German investors, all five brokers reviewed here have adapted.
+All nine brokers reviewed here have adapted.
 Trade Republic now runs on two execution models: Best Price (1 EUR, the default, Trade Republic acting as counterparty) and Direct Price (2 EUR, choose from 30 exchanges); Sparplane stay free either way.
 Trade Republic holds a BaFin MTF licence to operate this model.
 Scalable Capital PRIME+ uses a subscription model that is structurally PFOF-independent.
-Smartbroker+ routes via Gettex on an exchange-cost basis.
+Smartbroker+, ING, Comdirect, flatex, and Finanzen.net Zero all route primarily through exchange-cost models, mainly Gettex, rather than PFOF rebates.
 IBKR and DEGIRO are unaffected.
-The practical impact for passive ETF investors is minimal — Sparplane remain free or near-free at all three neobrokers.
+The practical impact for passive ETF investors is minimal — Sparplane remain free or near-free across nearly every broker on this list.

 Which brokers support English for expats in Germany?

-Trade Republic, Scalable Capital, IBKR, and DEGIRO all offer full English-language apps, websites, and customer support.
-Smartbroker+ operates primarily in German.
+Of the nine brokers covered here, only four operate fully in English: Trade Republic, Scalable Capital, IBKR, and DEGIRO.
+Smartbroker+, ING, Comdirect, flatex, and Finanzen.net Zero are all German-language only.
 For expats who may eventually relocate, IBKR is the strongest long-term option due to its global reach and account portability — you can keep the same account across most countries without closing your Depot.
+If none of the four English-language options fit your needs, Lightyear is worth checking separately, though it isn’t covered in depth on this page.

 Is DEGIRO available in Germany?